Large-type Artin groups are systolic: Introduction

 A suitable setting for our approach are Artin groups in the following class.
-An Artin group is of \emph{almost large type} if in the defining graph $\Gamma$ there is no triangle with at least one edge labeled by $2$ and no square with at least three edges labeled by $2$.
+An Artin group is of \emph{almost large type} if in the defining graph $\Gamma$ there is no triangle with an edge labeled by two and no square with three edges labeled by two.
 Clearly, large-type Artin groups are of almost large type.
-Right-angled Artin groups with (triangle and square)-free $\Gamma$ are examples of almost large-type Artin groups that are not of large type.
+Right-angled Artin groups with their defining graphs being triangle free and square free are examples of almost large-type Artin groups that are not of large type.
 Our main result is the following (see Theorem~\ref{thm:main} in Section~\ref{s:general}). \begin{maitheorem} Every Artin group of almost large type is systolic. \end{maitheorem} \emph{Systolic groups} are groups acting geometrically on \emph{systolic complexes}.
 The latter are simply connected simplicial complexes satisfying some local combinatorial conditions implying many non-positive-curvature-like features (see Subsection~\ref{s:applications}, and Section~\ref{s:syst} below for some details).
 Systolic complexes were first introduced by Chepoi \cite{Chepoi2000} under the name \emph{bridged complexes}.
-However, \emph{bridged graphs}, that is, one-skeleta of systolic complexes were studied before in the frame of metric graph theory.
+However, \emph{bridged graphs}, one-skeleta of systolic complexes, were studied earlier in the context of metric graph theory.
 They were introduced by Soltan-Chepoi \cite{SoltanChepoi1983} and Farber-Jamison \cite{FarberJamison1987}.
-Later, independently systolic complexes were discovered by Januszkiewicz-\'Swi{\c a}tkowski \cite{JanuszkiewiczSwiatkowski2006} and Haglund \cite{Haglund} in the context of geometric group theory.
-The combinatorial approach to non-positive curvature allowed them to construct groups and complexes with interesting properties.
-In particular, the first examples of high-dimensional hyperbolic Coxeter groups are systolic.
-The theory of systolic complexes and groups have been developed further providing new applications (see e.g.\ \cite{JanuszkiewiczSwiatkowski2007,Wise2003-sixtolic,Swiatkowski2006,OsajdaPrytula} and references therein).
+Systolic complexes were rediscovered independently by Januszkiewicz-\'Swi{\c a}tkowski \cite{JanuszkiewiczSwiatkowski2006} and by Haglund \cite{Haglund} in the context of geometric group theory.
+The combinatorial approach to non-positive curvature allowed for the construction of groups and complexes with interesting properties.
+In particular, the first examples discovered of high-dimensional hyperbolic Coxeter groups were systolic.
+The theory of systolic complexes and groups has been developed extensively providing new applications (see e.g.\ \cite{JanuszkiewiczSwiatkowski2007,Wise2003-sixtolic,Swiatkowski2006,OsajdaPrytula} and references therein).